 What is an intro rate?

-During that first year your repayments are significantly lower, allowing you to get a head start on your loan.
-Some lenders now offer intro rates ranging from six months up to to three years.
+Some lenders now offer intro rates ranging from 6 months up to to 3 years.

 Why have a lower rate in the first year?